Preconditioned pseudo-time continuation for parameterized inverse problems: Introduction

 Inverse problems arise in a variety of applications where a quantity of interest cannot be measured directly.
 Rather, indirect observations are made and the quantity of interest is related to the observations via a mathematical model.
 Often, the model is a partial differential equation (PDE), the inversion parameter of interest is a model parameter, and the observable quantity is a function of the solution of the PDE.
 Various approaches exist to estimate the model parameters.
 All the approaches require solving the PDE for different model parameters and comparing the model output with the observed data by evaluating a data-misfit functional.

 The PDE governing an inverse problem typically has a number of \emph{auxiliary} parameters.
 These are model parameters that are needed to fully specify the governing PDE, but are not the inversion parameters.
 We focus on the challenge of understanding the impact of auxiliary parameters on the inverse problem.
 This is crucial for quantifying the uncertainty in the estimated inversion parameter.
-A first principle approach is to jointly estimate the inversion parameter of interest and the auxiliary parameter~\cite{Crestel_2019}.
-However, this is frequently intractable due to the increased dimensionality induced by including the auxiliary parameter in the inversion.
+A first-principles approach is to jointly estimate the inversion parameter of interest and the auxiliary parameters~\cite{Crestel_2019}.
+However, this is frequently intractable due to the increased dimensionality induced by including the auxiliary parameters in the inversion.
+The auxiliary parameter dimension may be decreased via screening and sensitivity analysis techniques~\cite{future_of_sa,gsa_primer}.
+Although such approaches may provide auxiliary parameter dimension reduction, the presence of influential auxiliary parameters is frequently inescapable and thus must be accounted for in the inverse problem.

 In a Bayesian paradigm, auxiliary parameter uncertainty can be accounted for by the Bayesian approximation error (BAE) approach~\cite{Kaipio_2008,bayes_approx_error_petra}.
 This is achieved by pre-marginalizing the auxiliary parameter uncertainty, which results in a modified noise model.
 In this article, we focus on variational inverse problems.
 Such deterministic inverse problems require solving an optimization problem whose objective is the data-misfit---the difference between the model prediction and the observed data.
 Also, in ill-posed inverse problems, which are our primary focus, a regularization term is added to the data-misfit functional to define the objective function.